Hutchinson Regional Medical Center deploys tent while hospital resources are being tested

-The hospital in Hutchinson says it is nearing its limit of covid patients and they are taking measures to deal with the increase and be prepared for the future.
+HUTCHINSON, Kan.
+(KSNW) – The hospital in Hutchinson says it is nearing its limit of COVID-19 patients, and they are taking measures to deal with the increase.

-“This is hitting critical proportions,” says Chuck Welch, Vice President of Hutchinson Regional Medical Center.
+“This is hitting critical proportions,” says Chuck Welch, Hutchinson Regional Medical Center vice president.

 He says the hospital is reaching a point where resources are tested.